Glossary of religious and spiritual terms

 church, the Greek Orthodox churches, and the Anglican Communion.

-refers to the Demiurge -- the creator of the
+refers to the Demiurge -- an inferior deity who is the creator of the

 |Areligious: Indifferent to organized religions.